Ethnic groups in the Philippines: Bontoc

 The Bontoc live on the banks of the Chico River in the Central Mountain Province on the island of Luzon.
 They speak Bontoc and Ilocano.
 They formerly practiced head-hunting and had distinctive body tattoos.
 Present-day Bontocs are a peaceful agricultural people who have, by choice, retained most of their traditional culture despite frequent contacts with other groups.
 The Bontoc social structure used to be centered around village wards (ato) containing about 14 to 50 homes.
 Traditionally, young men and women lived in dormitories and ate meals with their families.
 This gradually changed with the advent of Christianity.
 In general, however, it can be said that all Bontocs are very aware of their own way of life and are not overly eager to change.

 Balangao

-The Balangao tribe is a smaller subgroup within the Bontoc people primarily inhabiting the municipality of Natonin, Mountain Province, Philippines.
-The tribe, focuses primarily on farming; which is performed either in rice terraces or from lands that were cleared by fire.
-At the present, many of the younger generation of the tribe have gained education and are exposed to modernization thus changing the once traditional society of the tribe.
-The Balangao/Farangao/Balangao Bontoc language is used by the Balangao tribe and is confined to the tribe and other nearby tribes who have their own languages related to the language.
-It is spoken in the central area of Mountain Province, and into Tanudan municipality of Kalinga Province.
+The Balangao (endonym: iFarangao) predominantly inhabit the municipality of Natonin and portions of Paracelis in the eastern Mountain Province.
+While early colonial literature often conflated the Balangao with the neighboring Bontoc or Kalinga based on broad geographic generalizations, modern linguistic and cultural evidence identifies them as a distinct group with an independent ethnogenesis.
+Anthropological mapping from the early 20th century, notably by Albert Jenks (1905), explicitly defined the "Bontoc Culture Area" as centered on the Chico River, excluding the eastern territories that comprise the Balangao heartland.
+Both groups maintain distinct territorial boundaries and do not historically claim common tribal affiliation.

+The Balangao language is classified as a primary branch of the Nuclear Cordilleran group, making it a sister branch to the Bontoc, Kankanaey, and Ifugao complexes.
+According to the Northern Luzon languages family tree, this divergence represents an early split within the Central Cordilleran subgroup rather than a recent migration or dialectal variation.

+Balangao material culture is morphologically distinct from its western neighbors.
+Women wear the petay, a wrap-around skirt featuring alternating indigo and red horizontal stripes.
+Men wear the teyay, a vibrant red loincloth distinguished by yellow horizontal strips.

+The traditional communal dance, the torayan, is characterized by an accelerated, high-energy rhythmic beat and a rigid "T-pose" posture.
+This contrasts with the more fluid "eagle dances" or bird-mimicry performances common among the Bontoc and Kalinga tribes.